-Carrots are high in alpha-carotene
+Carrots are high in alpha-carotene – most supplements are not.

 Both beta-carotene and alpha-carotene are converted to vitamin A inside your body.
 This new study, however, points to alpha-carotene as playing a more important role in protecting cellular DNA from free radical damage.